 This course is a survey of English literature from the Anglo-Saxon period to the Romantic Age.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
-Prerequisite: ENG 102 or equivalent

-ENG 262 ENGLISH LITERATURE II
+ENG 262: English Literature II

 This course is a survey of English literature from the Romantic Age to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
-Prerequisite: ENG 102 or equivalent